JorjaFox/website/content/_posts-old-blog/2009-09-23-jorjas-the-coolest-chick-on-the-planet-tv-guide-magazine.md

 ---
 id: 2027
-title: 'Jorja&#8217;s &#8220;the coolest chick on the planet&#8221; (TV Guide Magazine)'
+title: 'Jorja's "the coolest chick on the planet" (TV Guide Magazine)'
 date: '2009-09-23T08:51:34-07:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'Sara''s back -- and Catherine''s the boss!
 How the veteran crime drama is getting it''s killer mojo back.
-From TV Guide Magazine, we finally present answers to the questions <strong>you</strong> sent in!'
+From TV Guide Magazine, we finally present answers to the questions **you** sent in!'
 layout: post
 guid: 'https://jorjafox.net/?p=2027'
 permalink: /2009/jorjas-the-coolest-chick-on-the-planet-tv-guide-magazine/